 1. The petition in the case did not result in the issuance of a domestic violence order / non-temporary protection order;

 2. 6 months have elapsed since the case was dismissed; and

 3. The petitioner was not bound by an order of protection issued by any person in the prior 6 months.

 Our office will order your records, review the records with you to determine if you qualify or what we can do to help you become qualified, prepare your expungement records, petitions and orders, file your expungements with the court and appear at expungement hearings without you ever having to step foot in the court house!

 If you pled guilty in juvenile court to a misdemeanor offense, the court charges $100.00 to file for a misdemeanor expungement.
-If the court determines you do not qualify for expungement, the court will refund ½ of your filing fee.
-Our fees for services is typically $250.00 for each petition filed, this fee will vary based on the number of charges per petition.
+If the court determines you do not qualify for expungement, the court will refund half of your filing fee.
+Our fees for services are typically $250.00 for each petition filed, but this fee will vary based on the number of charges per petition.